Fun Sustainable Transport

 updated: Nikhil adds some tech facts about this bike

-what this means: Removes internal stresses that are induced in welds, castings with a lot of machining, parts with tight dimensional tolerances and machined parts.
+Frame (Externally relieved): Removes internal stresses that are induced in welds, castings with a lot of machining, parts with tight dimensional tolerances, and machined parts.

 Biaxial down tube – Giving a better weight distribution by varying inertia and center of mass locations.